ctr-l/digital-garden/_notes/Tallinn Manual.md

 ## Legal authority?
 It is important to note that the Tallinn Manual is "not an official document" and "must be understood only as an expression of the opinions of the two International Groups of Experts as to the state of the law".[^1]

-Essentially, the Tallinn Manual is a reflection of the law that existed at the time of publication.
+Essentially, the authors of the Tallinn Manual assert that is a reflection of the law that existed at the time of publication.
 It is not a guide for best practices.
 It does not reflect any development in the law.
 It does not provide policy considerations.

 > **Some fun Latin terms 💡**
 >